Samuel-Pe/trending-colors/README.md

 ```

 ## Credits ##
-This project has been developed by [Samuel Pélissier](https://twitter.com/sampelissier), with the useful help of [David Boulle](http://www.davidboulle.fr/).
+This project has been developed by [Samuel Pélissier](https://twitter.com/sampelissier), with the welcomed help of [David Boulle](http://www.davidboulle.fr/).